Profundiconus neocaledonicus

 Profundiconus neocaledonicus is a species of sea snail, a marine gastropod mollusk in the family Conidae, the cone snails and their allies.

 Like all species within the genus Profundiconus, these cone snails are predatory and venomous.
-They are capable of "stinging" humans, therefore live ones should be handled carefully or not at all.
+A total of 82 venom components were identified from Profundiconus neocaledonicus.
+Their venom is distinct from other cone snails so they must be handled with caution.

 Description

 The length of the shell attains 70 mm.